 As we mentioned above, the best waterproof trail running shoes do keep your feet warm however, if you start out in the cold early morning and it warms up during a longer run, come the end you are going to have hot sweaty feet – uncomfortable, like to cause blisters and other issues.
 For this reason, GTX shoes are not recommended for late spring/summer runs.
 To be fair though, the puddles don’t tend to be such an issue in the drier months – even with heavy rain fall, they tend to dry quite quickly.

-If you do run through a deep and muddy puddle, the chances are you could end up with a shoe full of mud and grit which then can’t work it’s way out of the shoe again.
+If you do run through a deep and muddy puddle, the chances are you could end up with a shoe full of mud and grit which then can’t work its way out of the shoe again.

 If you are considering a pair of waterproof trail running shoes and want to know which ones are the right ones, the following are examples of shoes suitable for different types of terrain.
+We take a look at the best waterproof trail shoes men’s and the best waterproof trail shoes women’s and give our verdict!

 What is GTX?